warmshowers/WarmShowers-Windows/README.md

 The source is also versioned by Team Foundation Server (TFS), which creates the $tf1 folder.

-The WP7 app is currently in maintenance mode, no new features are planned.
+The WP7 app is currently in maintenance mode, no major features are planned.
 WP8 / Win8 apps are in (very slow) development.

 Visit www.warmshowers.org for more information about the entire Warm Showers ecosystem.